rebelsky/csc282-original/outlines/summaries/make-2.md

-We continue our exploration of Make.
+We continue our exploration of Make by exploring various ways to generalize makefiles.